Costantino Rocca: Professional career

 Rocca was the first Italian to play for Europe in the Ryder Cup, and remained the only Italian to do so until 2010, when Francesco Molinari qualified for the Ryder Cup held in Celtic Manor and Edoardo Molinari was a captain's pick.
 He appeared in 1993, 1995 and 1997, and had a 6–5–0 win–loss–half record, including 1 win and 2 losses in singles matches.
 That one singles win came in a crucial match against Tiger Woods in the 1997 Ryder Cup at Valderrama, which Rocca won 4 & 2 to help Europe claim the cup.
 The victory against Woods was one of Woods' first losses in singles play.
 His 53% winning record in the Cup is one of the best in European team history.
 During the 1995 Ryder Cup, Rocca made a hole-in-one on Oak Hill's sixth hole, only the third ace in Ryder Cup history.
 In 1999, Rocca almost qualified for the Ryder Cup again after he won the West of Ireland Golf Classic.

 The 2001 European Tour season was the last in which Rocca finished inside the top hundred on the Order of Merit, though he remained exempt through 2006 due to his 1996 Volvo PGA Championship win.
 He made his European Seniors Tour debut at the 2007 Sharp Italian Seniors Open, and won his first senior tournament two weeks later at the Irish Seniors Open.
 He ended 2008 with a record seven top finishes and ranked ninth in the Order of Merit.
 His best placing was tied third in the Azores Senior Open.

 In 2008, Rocca opened his own golf academy, the Costantino Rocca Golf Academy, at Golf Club Gerre Losone in Switzerland.

 Rocca played his last European Tour event in 2015 at the Italian Open, an event he played in 33 times but never won.

 Personal life

 Rocca is married and has two children, Francesco and Chiara.

-He is friends with golfing great Gary Player and plays in his Gary Player Invitational charity event to help raise money for underprivileged children around the world.
+He is friends with golfing great Gary Player and has played in his Gary Player Invitational charity event to help raise money for underprivileged children around the world.